 Lenten Regulations for 2023

 In a letter to the faithful of our diocese, Bishop David M. O'Connell, C.M., outlines the requirements for Lent:

 Here is what the Catholic Church in the United States requires of us as baptized Catholics:

 - Those who are automatically dispensed from fast and abstinence regulations outside the age limits noted below include: the physically or mentally ill, especially individuals suffering from chronic illnesses such as diabetes.
-Also included n the dispensation are women who are pregnant or nursing.
-In all cases, common sense should prevail and ill persons should not further jeopardize their health by fasting (United States Conference of Catholic Bishops).
+Also included in the dispensation are women who are pregnant or nursing.
+In all cases, common sense should prevail, and ill persons should not further jeopardize their health by fasting.

 There's a lot more.
 Read the bishop's letter.